Adobe-Marketing-Cloud/tools/repo/README.md

 Usage: repo status [opts] [<path>]

 List status of files compared to the server at the given path.

-Arguments:
-  <path>             local directory or file to sync; defaults to current dir

-Options:
-  -h --help          show this help
-  -s <server>        server, defaults to 'http://localhost:4502'
-                     include context path if needed
-  -u <user>:<pwd>    user and password, defaults to 'admin:admin'

 Status legend:
   M                  modified